 •Rent or purchase a self guided driving tour CD of the battlefields.
 You can obtain the CD in one of our two park bookstores.
 Each CD will take approximately 2-3 hours to complete.

 •Walk some of the trails.
 Spotsylvania has a beautiful 7 mile trail that criss-cross the battlefield.
 The Wilderness Battlefield has the Gordon Flank Attack Trail, a two mile trail following old road ways, battle trenches, and the north end of the battlefield.

 •Visit the Old Salem Church on Route 3.
-The church is open Saturdays and Sundays during the summer season.
+The church is seasonally, so be sure to check our hours of operation.
 Scars of battle still are visible on the inside and outside of the church.